 Salty: And now I'm going to give you $50,000 to be on your way.
 Peter: But why?
 Salty: To keep your mouth shut!
 And because the longer we stay here, the more people are gonna question how a fisherman, with no engineering background, managed to build a sophisticated talking fish-robot.

 In "Road To Rupert", Brian and Stewie have this exchange:

 Brian: Besides, aren't you getting a little old for a teddy bear?
 Stewie:Brian, I'm 1!
 Brian:Still?
 Stewie: What?

 In Season 6, Stewie brought up this point upon meeting Brian's son, "How can you have a 13 year old son when you yourself are only 7?"
 Brian immediately lampshades it with, "Well Stewie, if you don't like it, go on the internet and complain."

 In the episode where Brian and Stewie join the Army, they set up for a cutaway and never go to it.
 Stewie even asks if they have a scene for that, guesses not, and they just go on.

 In fact, when Stewie and Brian are waiting outside Cleveland's ex-wife's front door, they have a whole conversation about who should do the talking; "Well I don't know, I thought only immediate family members could understand you", etc, until finally an 'off-camera' voice shouts "Guys!
 We're still rolling!"

 Done several times with Peter's chin.
-In "Ready, Willing, and Disabled", Peter is rubbing his chin in thought he becomes surprised and promptly removes his chin and sticks it down his pants.
+In "Ready, Willing, and Disabled", Peter is rubbing his chin in thought, he becomes surprised and promptly removes his chin and sticks it down his pants.
 Later in "PTV", the FCC wants to censor it due to it looking like a set of testicles.

 In "Go, Stewie, Go", Stewie reveals he was pretending to be female through transvestism (to get a female only part) during a live scene of Jolly Farm.